daxaurora/MIDS_W251_YetAnotherTwitterSentimentAnalyzer_YATSA/configuration/StandaloneInstructions.md

 Run twitter_connect.py and run it with python 3:

-    python3 /root/MIDS_W251_Benchmarking/streaming/twitter_connect.py
+    python3.6 /root/MIDS_W251_Benchmarking/streaming/twitter_connect.py

-Note: I can't get it to run from python3 yet so haven't tested below.  --Laura

-Test if the twitter topic is created and receiving messages:
+Open another connection to the VS and test if the twitter topic is created and receiving messages:

     /opt/kafka/bin/kafka-topics.sh --list --zookeeper localhost:2181